RedHatProductSecurity/rapidast/README.md

 #### ZAP

-OWASP® ZAP (Zed Attack Proxy) is an opensource Web Scanner.
+OWASP® ZAP (Zed Attack Proxy) is an open-source Web Scanner.
 It can be used for scanning web applications and API.

 See https://www.zaproxy.org/ for more information.